Do you go to the store for one item and end up with a whole cart? That’s how I used to shop until I started this healthy budget grocery list.

 We also save a lot by not buying many pre-packaged and processed foods.

 - Use cash-back apps like Ibotta and Checkout 51

 - Don’t shop while hungry.
 I’m always tempted to pick up extra this way.

 - Meat is expensive!
 Try eating meals without it sometimes

 - Don’t stick to one store, shop around for better prices.

 $50 Weekly Meal Plan

-Now that we’re done budgeting food for a month, what are we going to eat?
+Now that we’re done buying groceries on a budget, what are we going to eat?